Splatert/QuickInsert08/README.md

 ## Usage
+- Download the folder and keep it somewhere.
-To use this tool, execute QuickInsert.lua through Tools > Execute Script.
+- Execute the 'QuickInsert.lua' script that's inside the folder through Tools > Execute Script.

 Once ran, you will be shown a bunch of items on the bottom of Studio's screen.